Project management is more than achieving business goals within a timeframe.

 - Include precise metrics to support your claims.

-- Use short, direct sentences to keep recruiters interested.
+- Use short, direct sentences to keep HRs interested.

-- Personalize your summary by including specific keywords, skills, and achievements.
+- Personalize it by including specific keywords, skills, and achievements.

 - Promote a unique value proposition after carefully reading the job application.